-3.2.
-For Windows Vista
+3.2 For Windows Vista

-Wireless Client Utility (WCU) is not available for Windows Vista.
+AR51 Wireless Lite-N Client Utility (AWCU) is not available for Windows Vista.
 So after the Adapter's driver has been installed, we have to use Windows WLAN Autoconfig to establish a connection.
 Please follow the steps below.

-Right-click the icon at the bottom of your screen in your system tray and then select "Connect to a network".
+1. Right-click the icon at the bottom of your screen in your system tray and then select "Connect to a network".

-- 1. This page will then display and you will see the available wireless network list.
-Select the SSID of your Access Point, take for example.
-Click Connect. - 2.
-Enter the passphrase, take 1234567890 for example.
-And then click Connect. - 3.
-If the key entered is correct, you will successfully connect to the network. - 4.
-Click Close to finish.
+2. This page will then display and you will see the available wireless network list.
+Select the SSID of your Access Point, take PROWARE for example.
+Click Connect.